chathumal93/chathumal93.github.io/docs/portfolio/surveying.md

 </style>
 ### Geodetic Triangulation
 <p><img src="/images/geotri.jpg" width="250" height="150">
-In my undergraduate program, I contributed to establish a high-accurate control network using the First Order Control Point Network of Sri Lanka.
-For a comparative study, new controls were observed using both triangulation and the GPS method.
-In this case, we took angle observations from precise theodolites and used them in calculations with the mid-latitude formulae.
-Finally, the network was adjusted using the method of variation of parameters.
-This task was a practical example for comparing traditional surveying methods with state-of-the-art surveying methods.
+During my undergraduate program, I engaged in establishing a highly-accurate control network utilizing the First Order Control Point Network of Sri Lanka.
+To conduct a comparative study, we examined new controls employing both triangulation and GPS methods.
+We obtained angle observations from precise theodolites and applied them in calculations using the mid-latitude formulae.
+Ultimately, we adjusted the network through the method of variation of parameters.
+This undertaking served as a practical example in contrasting traditional surveying methodologies with contemporary, state-of-the-art approaches.
 <p>Access the project report<a href="https://www.researchgate.net/publication/332780962_Geodetic_Triangulation-2016" target="_blank"> Here!</a>.</p>
 </p>

 ### Drone Mappping + GNSS Surveying
 <p><img src="/images/road01.PNG" width="300" height="240">
-During my work at GIC, I was involved in many drone survey activities for different purposes, including high-resolution ortho-map generation, crop health monitoring, object detection, and construction monitoring.
-Accurate drone map products require additional highly accurate positioning methods such as Realt Time Kinematic, Network RTK, and Precise Point Positioning integrated into the image acquisition process.
+During my tenure at the Geoinformatics Center, I actively participated in numerous drone surveying endeavors for diverse applications.
+These included the creation of high-resolution ortho-maps, crop health monitoring, object detection, and construction monitoring.
+Additionally, I possess expertise in the acquisition of RGB/Multispectral sensor data, coupled with high-precision positional information, utilizing advanced positioning methods such as Real Time Kinematic, Network RTK, and Precise Point Positioning.
-In this case, I have experience in acquiring the RGB/Multispectral sensor data and combine them high accurate positional information.

 <p>Road Construction Monitoring</p>
 <img src="/images/road02.PNG" width="300" height="240">
-Department of Highways (DOH), Thailand, the dedicated government agency for highway networks in Thailand, initiated a road expansion project in Rama  Rama 2 Highway in Samut Sakhon province.
-In this project, the Geoinformatics Centre of the Asian Institute of Technology (AIT) collaborated with DOH to provide up-to-date maps of the construction status of the target road.
-For this task, I engaged with our GIC team to perform real-time kinematic (RTK) surveys to obtain ground control points and integrate them with Drone data to produce highly accurate and high-resolution ortho map products.
+The Department of Highways (DOH) in Thailand is a government agency dedicated to overseeing the country's highway networks.
+Recently, DOH launched a road expansion project on the Rama 2 Highway in the Samut Sakhon province.
+To aid in this initiative, the Geoinformatics Centre at the Asian Institute of Technology (AIT) collaborated with DOH to provide the latest maps depicting the construction status of the targeted road.
+To accomplish this, our GIC team was tasked with conducting real-time kinematic (RTK) surveys to obtain ground control points.
+These were then integrated with drone data to produce highly accurate and high-resolution ortho map products.
 <p>Access the live maps of this project<a href="https://gicait.maps.arcgis.com/apps/Cascade/index.html?appid=c3f3a4fcd27445eabb2452233bc3e3ae" target="_blank"> Here!</a>.</p>
 </p>

 ### 3D Modelling
 <p><img src="/gifs/ait3dmod.gif" width="400" height="340">
-During my internship at the Asian Institute of Technology, I contributed to a group project for efficient planning and campus management by producing a campus 3D model.
+During my tenure as an intern at the Asian Institute of Technology, I had the opportunity to make significant contributions to a group project aimed at enhancing the efficiency of campus management through the development of a cutting-edge 3D model.
+My responsibilities included undertaking the acquisition, processing, and visualization of data obtained through the use of a DJI Phantom 3 Drone, in conjunction with the advanced Bentley Context Capture software.
-In this task, I was involved in Drone data acquisition, processing, and visualization.
-Data was acquired using a DJI Phantom 3 Drone, and Bentley context capture software was used for the data processing.

 <p>Access the live 3D Model<a href="http://www.geoinfo.ait.asia/3d_models/AIT/App/#%2F" target="_blank"> Here!</a>.</p>
 </p>